Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - Pages with large hero-images took a long time to load: all pictures have been resized to max 300kb to enable quick loading.
 - following an attempt to update the canoes carousel, the carousel started to show background colors on the next/forward buttons and showing the pictures outside of the div-element.
 This has been solved by centering the background-position and defining the size of the image container.
+- the canoes carousel refused to be outlined along the three columns; I have given each description div a set height and set the top for the dual canoes images.
+That did the trick.
+It did require mediaqueries however to make sure they respond well.

 ## Deployment
 This project was developed using Gitpod, commmitted and pushed to Github and deployed on Github Pages.